liske/snmd-core/doc/views.rst

 =======================

 This is the list of available widget implementations.
 They can't be used directly but all widgets provided by *widget libraries* do use them.
-Some of the implementations have common options to change their layout or behavior.
+Some of the implementations have common configuration options to change their layout or behavior.

+All widget do support the following configuration options:

+    **type**

+        *(required)* This defines the widget type to be used.
+The value is the concatination of the widget library names space, a literal colon and the name of the widget class.

+        ..code: none

+            Nagios:Chart-IfBw

+    **bcls**

+        *(optional)* An array of additional CSS base classes of this widget for :ref:`customize-style`.

+    **scls**

+        *(optional)* An array of additional CSS state classes of this widget for :ref:`customize-style`.

 Chart
 -----